-My clients were a couple who bought a new home in the location they wanted.
-They knew the whole house needed remodeling.
+My clients were a couple who bought a new home which was in the perfect location, but needed some remodeling.
 Their blended family includes six adult children.
 They wanted to achieve a large addition for a dining room and to enlarge the kitchen, and possibly enlarge the master suite above the kitchen.
-Very shortly after they bought the home, they called me to help them design their whole-house remodeling project with major additions.
+Very shortly after they bought the home, they called me to help them design their updated home.
+Here’s their wish list:

 - A smart home, controlled by phones and pads